 Holding A Live Show - if you're interested in holding a live show for the first time, it's strongly advised you attend a few shows first to get a feel for it, but this guide will also be a helpful read.

 There are many more guidesheets where these came from, covering a wide range of model horse related topics, and you can find a full list of them HERE.
-Many thanks to Jackie Radwanski for agreeing to let us add these links to the BECF website and the invaluable information that can be found there!
+Many thanks to Jackie Radwanski for allowing us to add these links from the BECF website - there is much invaluable information that can be found there!